Accessibility Skip to main content

 Torbay’s commissioning approach seeks to:

-• Ensure there is greater housing with support choice - particularly self-contained SL, sheltered housing, extra care and also improved access to general needs housing.
+• Ensure there is greater housing with support choice, particularly self-contained SL, sheltered housing, extra care, and improved access to general needs housing.

-• Ensure there are more skilled providers who are able to offer enabling support to people with complex mental health issues and behaviours that challenge
+• Ensure some more skilled providers can offer enabling support to people with complex mental health issues and behaviour that challenges.

 • Commission Crisis Planning training to support the skills development of the workforce.